 If you have any feedback about our service - positive or negative - we would like you to share it with us.
 You can either call us on 1300 787 376, or email us at info@suresave.com.au.

-If you wish to lodge a complaint or dispute, we'll manage it by following our Internal Disputes Process.
-You can find details of this on our website or by calling us.
+If you wish to lodge a complaint or dispute, you can find details of our complaints process under How we handle complaints on page 80 and on our website at suresave.com.au/complaints or by calling us on 1300 625 229